kevinwatson/hobbyist-radio-book/040-chapter-03.md

 ## Introduction

 General Mobile Radio Service (GMRS) is similar to Family Radio Service (FRS), but with more options.
 GMRS radios use the same 22 channels, but also have an additional 8 repeater channels.
 GMRS also allows the user to transmit at a higher power than FRS radios, which allows for longer distance communications and better audio quality.
-A license is required to use a GMRS radio, so that GMRS radio operators can be identified by the FCC.
+A license is required to use a GMRS radio, so that GMRS radio operators can be identified if needed by the FCC.

-GMRS radios are allowed to have removable antennas.
+GMRS radios are allowed to have replaceable antennas.
 Combine this with higher power wattage allowances, GMRS radios can transmit farther distances than their FRS radio cousins.

+GMRS radios come in two form factors.
+Handheld walkie-talkie style radios are cheapest and most common.
+Prices range for $50 to hundreds of dollars.
+They usually have rechargeable batteries and a belt clip.
+Mobile stations are larger, require a separate power source and usually have a separate wired microphone/speaker.
+They are generally mounted below the dashboard in a vehicle and draw power from the battery.
+Antennas are usually placed on the roof or trunk and offer wide range communication.

 ## Licensing